dishajain18/BATCH1/README.md

 # BATCH1
 This is for the peeps in batch one.
-\n
 Append your names along with your registration number in here --